Bike insurance: how to engage your customers amid supply chain issues

 In an era where we’re used to having anything and everything available at our fingertips, a long wait time for a new bike can be a huge deterrent to purchasing.
 If people see that they have to wait weeks to months for delivery, they’ll likely look elsewhere or unfairly hold your business accountable.

 While bike supplies stall, so does the influx of new customers.
-Instead of simply waiting for the supply chain to bounce back, bike brands should explore other ways to interact and engage with current customers, which can indirectly drive revenue.
+Instead of simply waiting for the supply chain to bounce back, bike brands should explore other ways to interact and engage with current customers, such as offering value-added services like bike insurance, post-sale support or even exploring warehouse insurance options to mitigate potential risks.

 Upselling bike insurance can engage your riders and boost revenue